 According to Wasfie, the tools from this brand are as quality as their products (which are a hit with team Byrdie), and calls the rose quartz energy soft and soothing.
 There’s an outwardly curved edge that’s perfect for the jawline, an inwardly-curved edge that’s great for flushing out fluid, and a scalloped side for areas where you want some extra pressure and massage.

 Runner-Up, Best Rose Quartz: O'o Hawaii Rose Quartz Gua Sha Beauty Tool

 Byrdie Senior Editor Lindsey Metrus vouches for this tool, a simple heart-shaped option made of rose quartz.
 The curved edges grasp the contours of your face (think the cheekbones or jawbones) perfectly.
-Oh and did we mention that rose quartz is known for promoting love and romance?
-Sign us up.

 Best for Larger Areas: Odacité Crystal Contour Gua Sha Rose Quartz